Loros UdeC: History

-In 2008, with support from entrepreneur Jimmy Goldsmith, Atlético Cihuatlan, who had been champion of Torneo Clausura 2007 of the Third Division of Mexico and thus had gained promotion, merged with Loros de Colima, with Octavio Mora as coach.
+In 2008, with support from entrepreneur Jimmy Goldsmith, Atlético Cihuatlán, who had been champion of the Clausura 2007 tournament of the Tercera División de México and thus had gained promotion, merged with Loros de Colima, with Octavio Mora as coach.
 Loros then created a parallel "reserve club" composed of young footballers from Colima, this team was coached by José Ernesto Santana Díaz and had the objective of nurturing the main squad.
 The official club supporter group was called "La Kotorra".

-They played their first Final in Second Division in the Apertura 2008, facing Venados de Mérida FC.
+They played their first Final in the Segunda División in the Apertura 2008, facing Mérida F.C.
 Loros had taken a 1–0 lead in the first leg held in Yucatán, but lost 2–1 in the second leg home game.
 Mérida won 3–2 on penalties.
 During this season Loros scored 41 points and finished as league leaders.
 They also finished as the best offense in the tournament, with 47 goals and were the best defense in the Northern Zone.

 Upon completion of the Clausura 2012, despite having qualified for the playoffs, team president decided not to play, claiming that the team hadn't won a game during the end of the tournament, garnering only 4 of 15 disputed points.
 All players had their contracts terminated and a rumor of the sale of the franchise began to spread.
 On 15 May 2012 the University of Colima and the Club presented a project for the Apertura 2012, where the team would be made up entirely of players born in the state of Colima.

-A year after the new project launched, Loros played its second Final in Second Mexican division, this time facing Linces de Tlaxcala in the Apertura 2013.
+A year after the new project launched, Loros played its second Final in the Segunda División, this time facing Linces de Tlaxcala in the Apertura 2013.
 Loros had taken a 3–1 lead in the first leg held in Colima, but Linces won the second leg 2–0, tying the aggregate at 3-3 and forcing penalties.
 Linces won the penalty shutout 8–7.
-During Apertura 2013, Loros was the team with the most points (35) and was leader of Group 2, but due to the percentage system used, ended up in 2nd place of the league table.
-Strikers Jorge "El Perico" Amador and Juan Carlos Martinez were 1st and 2nd place respectively in goal scoring during the tournament.
+During the Apertura 2013, Loros was the team with the most points (35) and was leader of Group 2, but due to the percentage system used, ended up in 2nd place of the league table.
+Strikers Jorge "El Perico" Amador and Juan Carlos Martínez were 1st and 2nd place respectively in goal scoring during the tournament.

-On May 9, 2015, Loros reached the final of the Second Division of Mexico for the third time, winning the Clausura 2015 title after defeating Cruz Azul Hidalgo 3–2 on aggregate.
-In the first leg, Cruz Azul Hidalgo took a 2–1 lead in Ciudad Cooperativa Cruz Azul; but in the second leg Loros won 1–0 in regular time, forcing the match into extra time where Loros scored twice, securing the championship and the opportunity to play the final for promotion against Potros UAEM, the Apertura 2014 champions.
-During Clausura 2015, Loros were runner-up in points, with 26.
-Striker Juan Carlos "El Cremas" Martinez finished as runner-up scorer with 13 goals.
+On May 9, 2015, Loros reached the final of the Segunda División de México for the third time, winning the Clausura 2015 title after defeating Cruz Azul Hidalgo 3–2 on aggregate.
+In the first leg, Cruz Azul Hidalgo took a 2–1 lead in Ciudad Cooperativa Cruz Azul, Hidalgo; but in the second leg Loros won 1–0 in regular time, forcing the match into extra time where Loros scored twice, securing the championship and the opportunity to play the final for promotion against Potros UAEM, the Apertura 2014 champions.
+During the Clausura 2015, Loros were runner-up in points, with 26.
+Striker Juan Carlos "El Cremas" Martínez finished as runner-up scorer with 13 goals.